 The Spirit of Enderby (M/S Professor Khromov) is a fully ice-strengthened expedition vessel, built in Finland in 1984 for polar and oceanographic research.
 Today she is chartered and operated out of New Zealand.
-Perfect for Expedition Travel she was refurbished in 2013 and carries just 50 passengers.
+Perfect for Expedition Travel she was refurbished in early 2019 and carries just 50 passengers.
 Cabins are comfortable, with windows or portholes, ample storage, and sinks.
 Roughly half of the cabins have private baths.
 Common areas include twin dining rooms, a dedicated lecture room, an upper-deck bar/library, and ample outside view decks.
 The bridge is also nearly always open to tour participants.
 The cuisine is excellent and is prepared by top New Zealand and Australian chefs.

 A fleet of Zodiacs ferry participants ashore, or further afield on exploratory excursions.
 The real focus and emphasis of every expedition is getting everyone ashore as often as possible for as long as possible with maximum safety and comfort.